 Allergy shots are recommended to dogs who do not respond to any other conventional allergy therapies such as corticosteroids (e.g. Prednisone) or antihistamines (e.g. Benadryl).

-Allergy shots for dogs involve weekly injections of antigens (foreign proteins to which a particular dog has shown allergic symptoms).
+Allergy shots involve injecting the dog with antigens weekly.
+(Antigens are foreign proteins to which a particular dog has shown allergic symptoms).
 The antigen(s) to be injected is determined after intradermal skin testing.

 In order to get accurate and valid results from the intradermal skin testing, the dog patient has to be off all types of allergy medications (i.e. antihistamines and corticosteroids) for a period of time (your vet will let you know exactly how long).

 During the skin testing, the dog will be tested for possible allergic reactions to a number of substances (altogether about 60 substances are being tested).

 Usually, the dog will have to be sedated for the testing.